Two Kooks » ALL RECIPES » Side Dishes » Basic Mashed Potatoes

 2. Substitutes:

-• Use milk or cream 0%-35% depending on how rich you want the dish.
+• Use whole milk or cream 0%-35% depending on how rich you want the dish.
 I use 2% milk and a splash of 10% cream.

 4. To keep mashed warm/reheat: If you have a warming ring on your stove, set to medium, place pot on ring, add a bit of milk to sit on top of potatoes, cover and let them sit on the stove for up to an hour.
 Mix in milk to re-fluff potatoes and serve.
 If you have a crock pot, transfer potatoes, set on low for up to 4 hours.
 Potatoes can also be warmed in a microwave on high with a bit of extra milk/cream, 30 -60 seconds at a time (keep checking and stirring).